gitsindonesia/ui-component/docs/components/input.md

 - [`update:modelValue`](#update:modelValue)

-Triggered when the value of the input element changes.
+Emitted when the value of the `v-model` directive changes.
+Can be used to perform an action when the value changes, such as updating other data or displaying a message to the user.

 ```vue
 <script setup lang="ts">